paigeweber13/fine-hardware-visualization/README.md

  - run without hyperthreading (this alleviates but does not eliminate some of the unreasonably high values and "stopping non-started region" errors that happen)
+ - run `likwid_markerNextGroup()` at the beginning of the for loop where you do computation, before any calls to `likwid_markerStartRegion()`.
+ - try to avoid redirecting output of a program that uses likwid to a file.
+   This seems to cause many "WARN: Region <region> was already started" and "WARN: Stopping an unknown/not-started region <regon>" errors.
+Workarounds
+   include:
+   - instead, pipe output to `less`
+   - in a script, do something like `output = $(./program_that_uses_likwid);
+     output > data/output.txt`
+   - outputting to `/tmp` sometimes avoids this problem

 # TODO:
 ## Immediate: